Our Favorite Cheesecake Recipe

 - Preheat oven to 300 degrees F. Brush some of the melted butter around a 9 by 3-inch cake pan on the bottom and the sides.
 Adhere parchment to the bottom.
 Make sure your oven temperature is at 300F and you can get an oven temperature to check accuracy.
 For example, my digital oven will state 300F but it is actually about 25F lower inside so I rely on the manual oven temperature inside the oven.

 - Put the graham crackers in a zip lock bag and use your hand to crumble the graham crackers.
 Instead of using a food processor, we crumble the graham crackers by hand so it has more texture when we bake them.
-In a bowl, combine crumbled graham crackers, brown sugar, salt and cinnamon (if using) and mix it together.
+In a bowl, combine crumbled graham crackers, sugar, and mix it together.
 Add melted butter.
 Using your hands or spatula, mix well until no dry spots remain (crumb mixture should not be sandy or dry, but hold small clumps when pressed together).
 (See Alton Brown's video on how to do this here.

 - Press 2/3 of the crust evenly into the bottom and the rest of it for the sides of a 9-inch springform pan.
 Use the bottom of a measuring cup to make sure the bottom is as even as possible.
 Bake on the middle rack until crust is set and just starting to brown around the edges, 10 minutes.

 - Remove pan from the oven and set aside while you prepare the filling.